Optimal error bounds for nonexpansive fixed-point iterations in normed spaces: Introduction

+Fixed-point iterations arise in different settings, including, among others, decomposition methods in convex optimization, regression in statistical estimation, computation of invariant measures of Markov chains, solution of monotone inclusions, asymptotics of dissipative dynamical systems, and more.
+Consequently, there is a variety of iterative methods for solving such problems.
 When $X$ is a Banach space and $T$ is a strict contraction, the method of choice is the classical Banach-Picard iteration $x^{n}=Tx^{n-1}$ which converges at an $R$-linear rate to the unique fixed point of $T$.
-If $T$ is just nonexpansive this is no longer true: the map may not only fail to have fixed points but even if $\Fix(T)$ is nonempty the Banach-Picard iterates may not converge.
-A popular strategy to overcome this issue is to consider an {\it averaged} map $T_\alpha = (1-\alpha)I+\alpha T$ with $\alpha\in (0,1)$, which has the same fixed points as $T$. \cite{krasnosel1955two} considered the case $\alpha\equiv 1/2$ and established that the Banach-Picard iteration applied to $T_\alpha$ produces a sequence $\{x^k\}_{k\in\mathbb{N}}$ that converges in norm to a fixed point provided that the space $X$ is uniformly convex and $T(C)$ is relatively compact.
-Under weaker conditions, one can still obtain weak convergence to a fixed point of $T$ (see \cite{reich1979}).
-When considering different coefficients $\alpha_n$ at each step we obtain the Krasnosel'ski\u{\i}-Mann iteration $x^{n} = (1-\alpha_n)x^{n-1}+\alpha_nTx^{n-1}$ for which similar convergence results hold.
-We refer to \cite{berinde} for a historical review of convergence results.
+If $T$ is just non-expansive this is no longer true: the map may not only fail to have fixed points but even if $\Fix(T)$ is nonempty the Banach-Picard iterates might not converge.
+A classical strategy to overcome this issue is to consider an {\it averaged mapping} ({\it cf.} \cite{bailion1978asymptotic}), $T_\alpha = (1-\alpha)I+\alpha T$ with $\alpha\in (0,1)$, which has the same fixed points as $T$.
+Krasnosel'ski\u{\i} \cite{krasnosel1955two} considered the case $\alpha\equiv 1/2$ and established that the Banach-Picard iteration applied to $T_\alpha$ produces a sequence $\{x^n\}_{n\in\mathbb{N}}$ that converges in norm to a fixed point provided that the space $X$ is uniformly convex and $T(C)$ is relatively compact.
+Under weaker conditions, one can still obtain weak convergence to a fixed point of $T$ (see Reich \cite{reich1979} and Borwein et. al. \cite{borwein1992krasnoselski}).
+By considering different coefficients $\alpha_n$ at each step we obtain the Krasnosel'ski\u{\i}-Mann iteration $x^{n} = (1-\alpha_n)x^{n-1}+\alpha_nTx^{n-1}$ for which similar convergence results hold.
+Also, replacing $x^{n-1}$ in this average with a constant vector $y^0$ we get the classical Halpern iteration $x^{n} = (1-\alpha_n)y^{0}+\alpha_nTx^{n-1}$ ({\em cf. } \cite{Halpern1967fixed}).
+Mann \cite{mann1953mean} proposed a more general iterative scheme that involves a weighted average of all the previous iterates, which was also used by Reich \cite{reich1975fixed} in order to study the existence of fixed points.
+For a comprehensive survey of applications, methods, and convergence results, we refer to Berinde \cite{berinde}, and Bauschke \& Combettes \cite{bauschke2011convex}.